daddiovaro44/SCC-Project/README.md

 Data used in this application are collected from [Fast-F1](https://github.com/theOehrly/Fast-F1/tree/master) repository.
 We decided to use part of this data, information from 2019 to 2023 are retrived, filtered and ready to use.
 Then are saved in the `./data` directory.

+In the `prepare_data.ipynb` file data are collected from the Fast-F1 library from 2019 to 2023.
+Then are selected only Compound, TyreLife, Position and GridPosition informations, instead about wheather are collected AirTemp, Humidity, Pressure, Rainfall, TrackTemp and WindSpeed.
+In addition are added year and round number, then saved in the `merged_results.csv`.
+In an other file are saved the round number and corresponding round name of the 2023 year.

+About `additional_data.csv` and `initial_training.csv` are the same data that are in the `merged_results.csv`, but from this are removed last 300 lines and inserted in `additional_data.csv`.

 ## Local Execution of the Web App

 ### Pre